LucasIelli/NodeTest-CLI/README.md

 2. From your terminal, go in the folder and use `npm install` it'll install all the packages I used to create this app.
 3. You have now these two following commands :

-- `node . country-you-want year-you-want`
+- `holidates country-you-want year-you-want`
-- `node . country-you-want`
+- `holidates country-you-want`
 - As an example for my country and my birthdate : `node . belgium 1993`
 - NB : if you don't type any year it'll show the holidates for the current year.

 ### <u>Still WIP</u>

-I'm working on a version 1.0.1 to solve the issue of countries with 2-3-4 words.
+I'm working on a version 1.0.3 to solve the issue of countries with 2-3-4 words.
 Second issue, I want to use the library Ora, will come asap.
 And yes, I'm learning now so any help is welcome !

 #### <u>Credits</u>